 The Company's Common Shares were traded on the TSX Venture Exchange until April 24, 2006.
 On April 24, 2006 the Company began trading on the TSX.
 The Company is traded on the TSX under the symbol "ETG".
-The Company's Common Shares are also traded on the NYSE American under the symbol "EGI".
+The Company's Common Shares also traded on the NYSE American LLC under the symbol "EGI" until September 30, 2019.
+Effective October 1, 2019, the Company voluntarily withdrew its Common Shares from listing on NYSE American LLC and its Common Shares commenced trading on the OTCQB under the symbol "ERLFF".